adithya-s-edstem/bash-things/README.md

 # bash-things

-Some scripts for WSL (Windows Subsystem for Linux).
+Some scripts originally written for WSL (Windows Subsystem for Linux).
+Should be compatible with all bash environments (macOS, msys, cygwin, linux).

 ## Installation
 1. Copy .bash_aliases to root of WSL folder.